crimx/observable-hooks/docs/guide/context.md

 You can also pass Observables down the Context.

-You can subscribe to the Observable directly with [`useSubscription`](./README/md#usesubscription) which will automatically unsubscribe the old one and resubscribe to the new one.
+These Observables can be subscribed directly with [`useSubscription`](./README/md#usesubscription) which will automatically unsubscribe the old one and resubscribe to the new one.

 ```javascript
 const num$ = useContext(ObservableValueContext)